Malaysia's ex-PM Najib rails at police, wife warns of "public trial"

 “Enforcement agencies should not be feeding social media trolls, but observe and uphold strict professionalism at all times,” it added.

-At least six countries, including the United States, are investigating the multi-billion dollar scandal.
+At least six countries, including the United States, are investigating the multi-billion dollar scandal linked to 1MDB.

 The round-the-clock search at their residence have prompted some public criticism, including Najib’s political rivals who are now in government.

-“As former victims of early dawn police raids, I must stress my disagreement in ransacking any home at such an ungodly hour,” said ruling coalition politician Nurul Izzah, the daughter of Anwar Ibrahim— a reformist who was recently released from jail on Wednesday and given full pardon.
+“As former victims of early dawn police raids, I must stress my disagreement in ransacking any home at such an ungodly hour,” said ruling coalition politician Nurul Izzah, the daughter of Anwar Ibrahim - a reformist who was released from jail after being given a full pardon on Wednesday.

 “Charge, investigate, prudently,” Nurul said on Twitter.

-Reporting by Fathin Ungku; Editing by Simon Cameron-Moore and Kim Coghill
+Reporting by Fathin Ungku; Additional reporting by Tom Westbrook; Editing by Simon Cameron-Moore, Kim Coghill and Muralikumar Anantharaman